peno64/script.IPTVManager.Fix/README.md

 - Install this addon
 - Run it.
 The following will be shown:

    .
-IPTV Manager Data Folder:
+IPTV Manager Data Folder:<br>
-   .   <path>/service.iptv.manager/
+   .   <path>/service.iptv.manager/<br>
    .
-IPTV Simple Client Manager Data Folder:
+IPTV Simple Client Manager Data Folder:<br>
-   .   <path>/pvr.iptvsimple/
+   .   <path>/pvr.iptvsimple/<br>
    .
-IPTV Simple Client Manager Configuration Files:
+IPTV Simple Client Manager Configuration Files:<br>
-   D   <path>/pvr.iptvsimple/instance-settings-number.xml
+   D   <path>/pvr.iptvsimple/instance-settings-number.xml<br>
-   .   <path>/pvr.iptvsimple/settings.xml
+   .   <path>/pvr.iptvsimple/settings.xml<br>
-   . settings.xml is generated from IPTV Manager.
+   . settings.xml is generated from IPTV Manager.<br>
    .
-If also another xml configuration file exists, select it and press ENTER . to copy settings.xml to the chosen configuration file.
+If also another xml configuration file exists, select it and press ENTER<br>
+   . to copy settings.xml to the chosen configuration file.<br>
    .
-Afterwards, settings.xml will be deleted.
+Afterwards, settings.xml will be deleted.<br>

 - Now navigate to the line that has the folder icon (here shown as D) and press ENTER to copy settings.xml over this file.
 - A new menu with only Done will be shown.